dking1342/python-basics/README.md

 ```

 ## App models.py config for nosql db
+Djongo is a nosql db framework that can be used to have mongo be set up with the django backend.

+<a href="https://www.djongomapper.com/get-started/">Quick Startup</a>

 ## Config admin to show app models
 Go to the admin.py file inside the app folder structure.
 Inside the admin file you will need to register the model of this app by doing the following: